 When the indirect object pronouns le and les are followed by the direct object pronouns lo/la/los/las, they turn into SE.

 Mira este vestido.
-Se lo compré a ella.
+Se lo compré.
 (Look at this dress.
-I bought it to her.)
+I bought it for her.)

 Prepositional pronouns always follow prepositions, such as a (to) de (of), para (to, for) or con (with).

 Prepositional pronouns replace the noun that comes immediately after a preposition.